kiran94/bookworm/README.md

 ## Adding an Integration

 As you can see from [usage](#usage), bookworm supports various integrations but not all.
-If you find one that you want to support then a change is needed inside [integrations.py](./bookworm_genai/integrations.py).
+If you find one that you want to support one, then a change is needed inside [integrations.py](./bookworm_genai/integrations.py).

 You can see in that file there is a variable called `browsers` that follows this structure: